 Technology advances quickly, which makes it likely that something that worked yesterday will require repairs today.
 As any handyperson can attest, tools that are both compact and portable are necessary for tackling unexpected day-to-day repair jobs.
 Stalwart’s 75-HT4023B Ratchet, Metric Socket and Bit Set just so happens to fit your everyday needs to a T.

-This budget-friendly set boasts big value in a small case, packing a ratchet wrench alongside a collection of eight metric sockets (5mm-12mm) and 12 screwdriver bits of various sizes (three Phillips, three flat, three Pozi, and three Torx).
+This budget-friendly set boasts big value in a small case, packing a ratchet wrench alongside a collection of eight metric sockets (5 mm to 12 mm) and 12 screwdriver bits of various sizes (three Phillips, three flat, three Pozi, and three Torx).
 That means you’ll never be without the right gear for any minor household or automotive repair.

 For the hardware handler who wants it all, there’s only one set out there that combines the variety and quality of a higher-end collection with the affordability of a midrange set: the Stanley STMT71652 123-Piece Socket Set.
 This crowd-pleaser comes loaded with 123 of the most useful tools, including over 70 sockets, more than 20 screwdriver bits, 2 ratchets, and a spinner handle.